qwerty12/X250-Hackintosh/README.md

 From the Trackpad Preference Pane, set secondary click to click in bottom right corner if you want.
 I don't think the gestures there work; you're meant to go to the keyboard settings, edit a shortcut for something and then swipe.

+The laptop's PrtSc key is bound to F13 - you can edit the various screenshot shortcuts in the Keyboard Preference Pane to use the PrtSc key if you wish.

 #### ThinkPadMuteLEDSetter

 If anybody wants to make a better version of [this](https://github.com/qwerty12/ThinkPadMuteLEDSetter), I'll be happy to use it.